AdobeDocs/analytics.en/help/components/classifications/sets/overview.md

 The workflow for classification sets typically involves the following steps:

 1. Consider for which report suite and dimension combinations you want to create a classification set.
 An example is to define a product classification set that you create for any report suite for which you want to classify products with more details.
 For example, details like category and color.
-1. [Create a classification set](/help/components/classifications/sets/manage/create.md) with subscriptions for one or more report suite and dimension combinations that identify products.
+1. [Create a classification set](/help/components/classifications/sets/manage/create.md) with subscriptions for one or more report suite and key dimension combinations that identify products.
 For example:

    | Report Suite | Key Dimension |
    |---|---|